 - The new Field Station will once again offer an innovative learning environment that promotes social and environmental responsibility by enabling the study of our critical marine and terrestrial systems.
 The impact that accesses to such a facility has on deepening the understanding of and care for the stewardship of diverse ecosystems by COM students cannot be overstated, whether or not they choose to continue their education or future work in the sciences.

 - The new Field Station has been designed to have impacts that will be directly felt on a spectrum of students broader than the immediate COM community.
 The District plans to collaborate in the use of the facility with organizations that seek to bring equity to historically underserved populations by making the exploration of science more available through hands-on programs for children and young adults.

-The project costs are estimated at a total of $4.9 million of which the District has $2 million.
-The District needs your help to close the Field Station’s $2.5 million funding gap.
 This is an opportunity to play a part in the creation of what has been previously proven to be an effective and dynamic teaching and learning center, providing important and rare educational opportunities while addressing pressing environmental issues.

 Bolinas Field Station Renderings

 - Marin Community College District's Science Field Station 2021-22 Budget Request